 The new year is finally here!
-Some of you might be looking forward to 2021 with renewed hope, while others are dreading the possibility of more uncertainty and confusion.
+Some of you might be looking forward to this year with renewed hope, while others are dreading the possibility of more uncertainty and confusion.
 If you’re not sure how to react, you’re not alone.

 We know what you’re probably thinking: another list of resolutions isn’t what you need right now.
 Especially when you’ve barely caught your breath from last year’s events!
 But here’s the thing—there are no obligations.
 You’ve already survived 2020, and that’s one of the greatest accomplishments there is.
 Congratulations, you’ve made it!